Sometimes your laptop may show the following message on the login screen:

 Apple Remote Desktop

 Remote Desktop is the support tool we use to remotely connect to your laptop, either to view your screen or to remotely control it.
-This "Your screen is being observed" message could appear if your screen is being viewed with Remote Desktop; however, the tech department will only remotely connect to your laptop with your permission while troubleshooting a problem.
+This "Your screen is being observed" message could appear if your screen is being viewed with Remote Desktop, or if it was recently viewed; however, the tech department will only remotely connect to your laptop with your permission while troubleshooting a problem.